CelineChole/website-tech/content/blog/react-day-conference/index.md

 [Full-Stack Development in the Era of Serverless Computing](https://medium.com/@dabit3/full-stack-development-in-the-era-of-serverless-computing-c1e49bba8580)

-Talk re serverless technologies are changing what it means to be a full-stack developer.
+Talk regarding serverless technologies are changing what it means to be a full-stack developer.

 Because of the rise of SPAs, more complex data concerns, multiple device targets and increased expectations of user experience, client-side development has gotten more complex over the past decade or so.
 Increase expectation for front-end developer.